Speak to an Advisor Now

 - Mental Illness can contribute to substance abuse disorders: Mental health issues can contribute to the risk of substance abuse.
 Depression, anxiety, and other issues can lead people to self-medicate with drugs or alcohol to overcome negative emotions.

-- Substance abuse contributes to mental health issues: Substance abuse can change the brain to make it more susceptible to substance abuse.
+- Substance abuse contributes to mental health issues: Substance abuse can change the brain to make it more susceptible to mental health conditions.

 Co-Occurring Disorders Therapy and Treatment

-Because of the high incidence of mental health issues and substance abuse, patients seeking help for substance abuse should have someone look at them to see if they have mental health issues.
+Because of the high incidence of mental health issues and substance abuse, patients seeking help for substance abuse should have an assessment to see if they have mental health issues.
 Mental health and substance abuse are both treated using several different behavioral therapies, including: